Consultation is now closed

 Next Steps

-Feedback received during the community consultation period in May/June 2024 will be reviewed and will help inform next steps of the project.
+Feedback was received during the community consultation period in May/June 2024.
+A summary of the community consultation findings can be found here.

 Find out more